elenaspb2019/ClickHouse/docs/en/query_language/functions/rounding_functions.md

 ## roundBankers {#roundbankers}

-Rounds a value using Banker's rounding.
+Rounds a value using banker's rounding.

 Banker's rounding is a method of rounding fractional numbers.
 When the rounding number is a half between two numbers, it is rounded to the nearest even number.
 E.g. 3.5 rounds up to 4, 2.5 rounds down to 2.